mikro-orm/mikro-orm/docs/deployment.md

 ### Running Webpack

 To run Webpack execute `webpack` (or `npx webpack` if not installed globally) in the root of the project.
-It will probably throw a few warnings but you can ignore those regarding Mikro-ORM as these pieces of code won't be executed if run with Weback.
+It will probably throw a few warnings but you can ignore the errors regarding Mikro-ORM: the mentioned pieces of code won't be executed if properly bundled with Webpack.